joxoleon/kh-content/Prompts/iOS/LessonPromptTemplate.md

 *MVVM Architecture for iOS Development using SwiftUI*

 ### Focus:
-*Introduce the MVVM Architecture and explain how it can be implemented in iOS development using Swift/SwiftUI with examples.”*
+*Introduce the MVVM Architecture and explain how it can be implemented in iOS development using Swift/SwiftUI with examples.*

 ---